 Kahili ginger is probably one of the first plants that catches your eye if you are visiting Volcano Village or the Hawaii Volcanoes National Park.
 It can grow up to two meters tall and has yellow or red very fragrant flowers.
+This ginger plants dominate the understory layer of the rainforest at these elevations and is considered as an invasive species (more below), but seeing and smelling it makes for an unforgettable impression.

 We talk about the following topics for our Kahili ginger guide: